psycedelicAI/high-security-facility-concept/docs/roadmap.md

 - exception and break-glass handling

 ### 2.2 Improve Existing Diagrams

-Förfina befintliga diagram så att de blir:
+Refine existing diagrams so they become:

-- tydligare
+- clearer
-- snyggare
+- cleaner
-- mer konsekventa i struktur
+- more consistent in structure
-- bättre anpassade för läsning i GitHub
+- better adapted for reading in GitHub

 ### 2.3 Link Diagrams to Core Documents

-Se till att konceptets viktigaste dokument länkar till relevanta diagram.
+Ensure that the concept’s most important documents link to relevant diagrams.

 ## Outcome

-Ett repo som inte bara är välskrivet, utan också lättare att ta till sig snabbt.
+A repository that is not only well written, but also easier to absorb quickly.

 ---

 # Phase 3 – Concept Refinement

 ## Goal

-Skärpa konceptets mest originella delar och förtydliga gränserna för modellen.
+Sharpen the concept’s most original elements and clarify the boundaries of the model.

 ## Focus Areas

 ### 3.1 Deepen Facility-Centered Trust Positioning

-Förtydliga att konceptets kärna ligger i:
+Clarify that the core of the concept lies in:

-- fysisk närvaro
+- physical presence
-- rörelselogik
+- movement logic
 - device location
 - credential custody
-- skyddade tekniska zoner
+- protected technical zones

-och att detta är konceptets huvudsakliga differentiering.
+and that this is the concept’s primary differentiation.

 ### 3.2 Strengthen Zero Trust Positioning

-Fortsätt förtydliga att konceptet:
+Continue clarifying that the concept:

-- inte försöker ersätta Zero Trust
+- does not try to replace Zero Trust
-- inte bygger på att Zero Trust är okänt
+- does not assume that Zero Trust is unknown
-- är kompatibelt med Zero Trust-principer
+- is compatible with Zero Trust principles
-- tillför en fysisk och operativ dimension
+- adds a physical and operational dimension

 ### 3.3 Clarify Boundaries

-Beskriv tydligare vad konceptet inte är, till exempel att det inte är:
+Describe more clearly what the concept is not, for example that it is not:

-- färdig implementation
+- a finished implementation
-- produkt
+- a product
-- leverantörsspecifikation
+- a vendor specification
-- komplett policybibliotek
+- a complete policy library

 ### 3.4 Improve Distinctiveness

-Lyft fram de mest särskiljande elementen ännu tydligare:
+Highlight the most distinctive elements even more clearly:

 - sequential zone validation
 - credential custody by design